The Influence of Lepton Portal on the WIMP-pFIMP framework: Sensitivity at collider experiments

 Choosing an invariant mass cut, $M_{\ell \ell} / M_{\tau \tau} > 100$ GeV wipes out backgrounds where the leptons/$\tau$ jets are products of $Z$ decay.
 The most important variable is the missing energy of the event.
 The presence of massive DM results in missing energies to peak at higher values compared to most SM backgrounds.
 A missing energy cut of $\slashed{E} > 500$ GeV significantly reduces the major backgrounds in the case of both signals while keeping the signal numbers almost unaltered.
 Finally, $\tau$ pair backgrounds can be significantly reduced by choosing $\Delta R_{\ell \ell}/\Delta R_{\tau \tau}$ to be less than 3.
 Here, the signal correspond to the benchmark: $m_{\psi} = 400$ GeV, $m_{\chi} = 250$ GeV, $\mathtt{y}_{e} = \mathtt{y}_{\mu} = \mathtt{y}_{\tau} = 0.01$.
 Tuning these lepton portal couplings alters the branching ratios of $\psi$ decay, which significantly affects the signal cross sections.
 The signal significance contours plotted on $\mathtt{y}_{e/\mu}-\mathtt{y}_{\tau}$ plane are shown for both the signal processes in Fig\,.~\ref{fig:sig}.
 The signal significance is defined as:

 Here, $\sigma_{\rm s}$ and $\sigma_{\rm b}$ are the signal and background cross sections post cutflow. $\mathfrak{L}$ is the integrated luminosity.
 The couplings $\mathtt{y}_{e/\mu}$ are strongly constrained from $\mu \to e \gamma$ LFV decay, however the same doesn't apply for $\mathtt{y}_{\tau}$.
 Hence, for certain parameter space regions di-tau may appear to be better choice as signal despite lower cross section.
 This has been illustrated in the plots.
+The parameter space is unaffected by future sensitivities of $\mu\to e \gamma$ branching measurements at MEG II.